 Students are selected based on their submitted proposal, which must include a budget, a back-up plan, and an offer letter from the hiring organization.
 Students will also need to demonstrate how the experience will enhance their professional goals.
 Regional and thematic diversity of projects will also be taken into account.

-Please make sure you read the Detailed Application Guide.
-To have access to the Detailed Application Guide tab, you must log in to the Career Advancement website.
+Please make sure you read the Detailed Application Guide before you start preparing your application material.
+To access the Detailed Application Guide tab, you must log into the Career Advancement website.

 The average grant amount is $3,000 - $3,500, but can be up to $5,000.
 When applying, students must supply a preliminary itemized budget, using a standard form.
-The review committee reserves the right to adjust the budget.
+The selection committee reserves the right to adjust the budget.

-The International Experience Grant focuses on serving currently enrolled first- through fourth-year undergraduate students (including students graduating in June and international students) who are interested in interning abroad.
-When applying, students must have proof of employer interest.
-International Experience Grants only supports positions that are either unpaid or supported by only a small stipend.
+The International Experience Grant focuses on serving currently enrolled first- through fourth-year undergraduate students (including students graduating in June and international students) who are interested in pursuing a professional opportunity abroad.
+When applying, students must have received an offer from their hiring organization.
+International Experience Grants only support positions that are either unpaid or supported by only a small stipend.
 Students must work at least 350 hours during the summer.
-A student may only receive the grant once while at the University of Chicago.

 If you are not currently enrolled this quarter but will be continuing as an enrolled student in the coming term/year, please contact Career Advancement staff about applying for this grant.